Pakon12/TTS-v1.0/README.md

-# TTS Installation and Usage Guide
+#How to train TTS thai Mode use coqui.ai Installation and Usage Guide

 Follow these steps to set up and use the TTS (Text-to-Speech) system: